gtsteffaniak/blog/posts/2023/October/dependency-on-dependencies.md

-# The doubled edge sword of modules when developing

 Posted Date: Thursday, October 19th, 2023

 > Note: In this post, I will use the term "external module" to refer to an